mizuki-nana/coreVM/docs/source/roadmap.rst

 Extension API
 ^^^^^^^^^^^^^

 The Extension API is at the frontier of the next wave of heavy development with the goal of greatly enhance the capability and versatility of coreVM.
-The foundation of this is a scripting engine that allows developers to modify the functionalities of existing instructions and to create their own ones to performs custom functions.
+The foundation of this is a scripting engine that allows developers to modify the functionalities of existing instructions and to create their own ones to performs custom functionalities.
 Developers can use a set of micro-instructions to program their desired functionalities for existing and new instructions.

-The next feature is called the Reactive Event Model, which is a model that provides the runtime the capability to react to a set of defined events that are occurring to the execution environment.
+The next feature is called the *Reactive Event Model*, which is a model that provides the runtime the capability to react to a set of defined events that are occurring to the execution environment.
 For example, a developer may want to implement a language feature which passively reacts to certain events happening in the host operating system.

-The last feature is to support native plugins, which allows developers to incorporate the execution of native code in conjunction with coreVM's execution, in order to allow more interactions with the operating system.
+The last feature to support is native plugins, which allows developers to incorporate the execution of native code in conjunction with coreVM’s execution, in order to allow more interactions with the operating system.

 .. _threading-api: